sid2934/DndNotes/Readme.md

 ### Quests

-1) Kill Ragnar - return with head
+1) Kill Ragnar - return with head [COMPLETED]
    * Return to Olrick
     1) Investigate Olrick for clues if he is a good person.
        * Frequents the market a few blocks away from the HitWT...
 Chicken Stall @ wet market
        * Did not go to the meat pie stall January 18th

+1) Follow Olrick
+   * Olrick took Ragnar and is likely heading back to his "clients"

 ### Items